Velko/8-bit-CPU/BrainDump.md

 * Ribbon cable seems to be a good candidate for bus
 * Need bus/breadboard connector
 * is there a need for PCBs to be "pluggable" into breadboard?
+* MAR can be either simple latch register or use same as for PC.
+It might be useful to have a simple feature to advance to next address.
+Could be useful when loading initial memory contents.

+What about creating an input device that scans 4x4 array of buttons (physically it might look more like 8x2 when built on breadboard)?

+Clock + 4-bit counter, 2-to-4 decoder, 4 ANDs, Quad-OR can detect key-press.
+2x 4-bit registers, to latch in the value.
+Evaluate if it is possible to move current values from A to B while loading new into A. Also need a way to get single clock pulse when key detected (wasn't there something in the Bens videos???).